theobald-software/theobald-software.github.io/content/_en/screenshot_conventions.md

 - Capture full screen **[Ctrl]+[Print]** - to capture full screen and crop image in the editor.
 The quality does not decrease  when it's cropped.

-### Highlighting (type, size, color)
+### Highlighting
+Highlighting refers to marking any kind of elements on a screenshot.
+The following guidelines refer to the color, style and usage of highlighting elements.

+#### Color

+Use Theobald red - #FF003C (255,0,60) for any kind of highlighting.
+If an additional color is necessary, use black from Greenshot.

+#### Style & type of highlighting

 Generally use squares to highlight parts of a screenshot.
-Use Theobald red for any kind of highlighting.
+It is easier to keep them consistent, as there is no need to take care of the angle as in case of arrows.
+It also doesn't look cluttered when there are many squares. <br>
+Avoid arrows, use arrows only for movement (e.g. Drag&Drop). <br>
+Avoid mixture of elements, don't use ovals.

 ### Position numbers
+Use position numbers for action steps.
+Make sure not to cover important information (buttons, text) when placing position numbers.
+Place the position numbers in reading direction (from left to right & clockwise).
 Use the default position numbers provided in Greenshot.
 Change the color to Theobald red.